Women granted the right to vote

 On April 24, 1996, women’s basketball announces “We Got Next” as the NBA Board of Governors approved the concept of a Women’s National Basketball Association (WNBA) to begin play in June 1997.
 For the next 25 years, the WNBA and its athletes stand at the forefront of using their platforms as a place to promote social justice and racial equity.
 From Sheryl Swoopes advancing equality for people identifying as LGTBQ+ to Maya Moore leaving to prompt criminal justice reform to wearing shirts with bullet holes following the shooting of Jacob Blake, championing social justice has always been an integral part of the W. “We are a walking protest at all times as a W.N.B.A. athlete,” Mistie Bass told the New York Times in 2020.“If you think about it, we have so many different stigmas.
 We’re just constantly in the fight.
 I don’t think we have ever not been in a fight for equality, for justice.”

-At the 2000 Sydney Olympics, Freeman was carrying a nation’s hopes on her shoulders, and much more than that.
-Freeman became the first Indigenous Australian person to win an Olympic gold medal when she sped to victory in the 400-meter dash.
+Freeman is the first Indigenous Australian to win an Olympic gold medal when she sped to victory in the 400-meter dash at the 2000 Sydney Olympics.
 Freeman also lit the flame at the opening ceremonies of the Sydney Olympics.
 She earlier won the 400m at the 1997 and 1999 World Athletics Championships, and was the silver medalist at the 1996 Atlanta Olympics.
 After retiring from competition, Freeman created a foundation to support Indigenous students and was also an ambassador for the Australian Indigenous Education Foundation.

 The most decorated figure skater of all time